Priyanka Chopra Gets Her Pout On While Flashing That Amazing Engagement Ring From Nick Jonas

-Things are moving right along for newly engaged couple, Nick Jonas and Priyanka Chopra.
+Things are moving right along for newly engaged couple Nick Jonas and Priyanka Chopra.
 They are getting hitched after what seems to be a whirlwind romance between the two.
 Not much has been revealed from either of them about their upcoming marriage, but it sure looks like a statement has been made, thanks to a photo that has everyone buzzing.

 One of Chopra’s close friends, Raveena Tandon, posted a snap on Instagram that revealed the rock that Jonas gave Chopra when he got down on one knee to propose.
 According to People, the “Jealous” singer purchased the ring from Tiffany & Co. after he had the store temporarily shut down to pick it out and to keep it a secret.
-The photo showes what excellent taste he has in fine jewelry.
+The photo shows what excellent taste he has in fine jewelry.

 The Quantico actress flashed the ring boldly on her left hand as she was posing with Tandon.
 There was no hiding that stone at all.
 Chopra’s friend wrote, “Peecee and I getting our pouts in order!”
 The girls may be getting their pouts on, but Chopra certainly isn’t pouting about that engagement ring.
 The cushion-cut diamond ring is said to be worth approximately $200,000 and weighing in at 4 carats.

 Nick and Priyanka were said to have become engaged in July while in London to celebrate the Bollywood actress’ 36th birthday.
-They were said to have paid a royal visit to Meghan Markle and Prince Harry as well.
-They both gave their blessing to the newly engaged couple.
+They reportedly paid a royal visit to Meghan Markle and Prince Harry as well, who both gave their blessing to the newly engaged couple.

 Priyanka Chopra Debuts Engagement Ring from Nick Jonas — See the Dazzling Diamond #PeopleNow https://t.co/kK2z0Jppp1 pic.twitter.com/mGqgwDBBXN